Bealby/grandpas-pocket-watch-shop/README.md

     }
 ```

-- Ensure `gunicorn` is installed and is shown in requirements.txt.
+14. Ensure `gunicorn` is installed and is shown in requirements.txt.
     If not type:
     - `pip3 install gunicorn`
     - Then add to requirements by typing `pip3 freeze --local > requirements.txt`

-- If not already created, ensure a new file named `Procfile` is added
+15. If not already created, ensure a new file named `Procfile` is added
   to the root directory with the following code inputted:
     - `web: gunicorn grandpas_pocket_watch_shop.wsgi:application`

-- To ensure Heroku doesn't try to collect static files
+16. To ensure Heroku doesn't try to collect static files
   when deploying, type the following code in the terminal:
     - `heroku config:set DISABLE_COLLECTSTATIC=1 --app <NAME OF APP>`
+      (If logged in on terminal)

+    or

+    - Open up 'Convig Vars' in Heroku and add:
+      `DISABLE_COLLECTSTATIC=1`

-- In `settings.py` add the heroku host path to `Allowed Hosts`.
+17. In `settings.py` add the following Heroku host path to `Allowed Hosts`.
     - `ALLOWED_HOSTS = ['HEROKU HOST NAME', 'localhost']`

-- In the terminal log into Heroku using the command `heroku login`
+18. In the terminal log into Heroku using the command `heroku login`

-- Enter your `Email` and `Password` when prompted
+19. Enter your `Email` and `Password` when prompted

-- (`Heroku Apps` created can be viewed using the command `heroku apps`)
+20. (Any 'Heroku Apps' created can be viewed using the command `heroku apps`)

-- Set up `Heroku` as `Master` branch using the command `heroku git:remote -a <APP NAME>`.
+ Set up `Heroku` as `Master` branch using the command `heroku git:remote -a <APP NAME>`.
-  The `app-name` being the name of the `Heroku App` created in Step-1.
+  The `app-name` being the name of the `Heroku App` created (Step 2 - 2).

-- Finally to update:
+- Finally to update to Heroku:
   - `git add .`
   - `git commit -m ""`
   - `git push origin master` (Push to heroku)